- Essential software quality assurance steps at The APP Solutions

 - After the official project release

-The first release of the app may include many programming bugs reported from app users.
+The first release of the app may include many programming bugs reported by app users.
 Thus, our clients continue to work with us to fix defects on the go.

 Each new version of the operating system could crash your app or impact some of its features.
 Thus, to avoid app user dissatisfaction, you need to hire QA engineers to find out whether your app is compatible with the new OS.